 Lawrence of Arabia (1962)

-The pacing: Does this movie really need to be almost three hours long?
+The pacing: Does this movie really need to be almost four hours long?
 Do any movies other than the Lord of the Rings extended editions need to be over three hours?
 Especially when even those are improved by fast-forwarding through every Gollum scene?

 I mean, okay, the pacing may have some artistically beneficial effect in the first half–although unclear to me if it’s intentional, because I don’t know enough about 1960s filmmaking conventions to know what’s normal–in that the slowness and the long, long shots of tiny people on huge landscapes help capture just how ridiculously vast the distances these characters have to cross are.
 There are a lot of shots of figures approaching from the distance that are beautiful but also sort of stressful–you know there’s supposed to be something there, but it takes a few seconds to actually make out a dot in the skyline, and then a few seconds more for it to become a figure, and it’s like, “how long is it going to take for this person to arrive at the foreground?
 Is the shot going to cut to that, or are we just waiting in real time?”
 And now, even more than in the ’60s, it’s just hard to conceive of those distances and the waiting, so it’s probably effective.
 But so slow.

 The second half sort of lost me, though.
 Maybe I’ll try watching it again from the Deraa scene without letting myself get distracted and start browsing the Internet in another tab.